mxro/maxrohde-web/content/posts/2011/2011-05-01-change-the-path-of-applications-in-tomcat/index.md

 ---
-title: 'Change the path of applications in Tomcat'
-date: '2011-05-01'
+blog: maxrohde.com
 categories:
-  - 'java'
+- java
+date: "2011-05-01"
+title: Change the path of applications in Tomcat
 ---

 ### Problem